opper-ai/opperai-agent-sdk-node/docs/streaming.md

     console.log(fieldBuffers.reasoning);
   }
 });

+You can subscribe inline via the constructor with `onStreamStart`, `onStreamChunk`, `onStreamEnd`, and `onStreamError` (shown above), or register listeners later using hooks/event emitters if you need to dynamically add/remove handlers.
 ```

 `callType` is `"think"` for the ReAct loop and `"final_result"` for the closing generation.
 Payloads intentionally mirror the Python SDK.